Planning for a Power BI Enterprise Deployment

 I want to be respectful and mindful of our audience here, as well, Greg.

-So, with there are few questions left, we will provide written answers to those and post them to the website, as you can tell.
-This is a kind of a strategic topics.
+So, with there are few questions left, we will provide written answers to those and post them to the website.
+This is a strategic topic.
 So the questions tend to be a little more in depth and therefore might require a little more thought.
 So with that, I’ll close.
 And first of all, if you want to move to the last slide there, Greg.
 Thank you again, for a great presentation.
 Thank you, our audience for joining us.
 If we can help you with any of this stuff that we talked about on this topic, or anything else, business analytics related, please feel free to reach out to us.
-You can see our e-mail, their email@example.com.
-Or we have an 888 number if anyone’s still picks up the phone anymore.
+You can see our e-mail at [email protected] Or we have an 888-601-6010 number if anyone still picks up the phone anymore.

-And we look forward to hearing from you, and we look forward to seeing you on an upcoming knowledge series event.
+And we look forward to hearing from you and seeing you on an upcoming Knowledge series event.
 Thank you very much, and have a great rest of your day.